UltraMessaging/um_troubleshoot/README.md

 ````
 $ vim lbmmon.log
 ````
-Search for:
+Find the first record(s) reporting loss by searching for:
 ````
 Lost LBT-RM datagrams detected *: [^0]
 ````

-to find the first record(s) reporting loss.
-In the excerpt below, important lines will be flagged with "*" in column 1.
+In the excerpt below, important lines are flagged with "*" in column 1.
 ````
 ...
 Receiver statistics received from lbmrcv at 10.29.3.101, process ID=96ed, object ID=2344240, context instance=0d5f10a7eba3f94a, domain ID=0, sent Mon May 23 15:11:25 2022